CEP7 Solid State Overload Relays

 Advanced solid state motor protection

-The CEP7 solid state overload relays offer superior motor protection with advanced features like:
+The 3rd generation CEP7 solid state overload relays offer superior motor protection with advanced features like:

 - Selectable trip class and field-installable modules

 - A wide current adjustment range of 5:1